tinymce/tinymce-docs/_includes/configuration/advtable_value_series.md

 #### Creating a value series generator

 The `generator` is a callback function used to specify how a table cell of a value series will update.
-The callback is passed information relating to the generator and table cell, the row index, and column index of the table cell.
+The callback is passed information relating to: the generator and table cell, the row index, and column index of the table cell.
 For details, see: [GeneratorInfo](#generatorinfo).
 The callback should return an object containing the value and optionally, any classes and attributes to be applied to the table cell.
 For details, see: [GeneratorResult](#generatorresult).

-If state needs to be kept between generator iterations, additional properties can be added to the generator result.
+If the "state" of the series needs to be kept between generator iterations, additional properties can be added to the generator result.
 The state can be accessed through the `prev` property of the `info` parameter.
 For details, see: [GeneratorInfo](#generatorinfo).

 ##### GeneratorInfo